TuanUR/cross-blockchain-token-swap/README.md

 RPC SERVER of the *first* ganache chain: HTTP://127.0.0.1:7545 RPC SERVER of the *second* ganache chain: HTTP://127.0.0.1:8545

-To run the truffle test on ganache, run the following commands for a specific test (at this point truffle does not support running all of the tests in the folder):
+To run the truffle test on ganache, run the following commands for a specific test (at this point truffle does not support running all of the tests in the folder).

+Command for HTLC test:
 ```
 $ truffle test ./test/ganache/htlc.js --network development
 ```